jchai002/choir-justice-supplies/fr/en/ooma-office-feature-summary.markdown

 ### Unlimited lines

 Any user can make and receive calls at any time, regardless of whether there are other users currently on the phone.

-### Conference server

-The conference server is able to host up to ten simultaneous conference rooms that can accommodate a maximum of ten participants each.
-[Learn more](/fr/en/conference-server).

-### Virtual fax

-Users can send faxes electronically using the Ooma Office web portal, and receive faxes to their own personal fax number as email attachments with virtual fax.
-[Learn more](/fr/en/virtual-fax).

 ## Business features